 Not having all of the answers in situations like these is unavoidable—but that doesn’t mean you can’t plan for potential needs, whether the situation is happy and intentional—such as marriage, a new baby, or planned job changes—or unexpected.

 Stuart Green, Senior Wealth Planner at Wells Fargo Private Bank, understands why people may put off updating their wealth plans.
 “There are many reasons: no one can see 20 years into the future; the work can be complicated; the legal documents are confusing; and no one likes to think about dying.”
-However, he reminds that the benefits of reviewing and updating plans every few years can be worth it: “Plans should keep up with important life events, such as retirement, sale of a business, birth of a child or grandchild, or divorce, as well as financial events, such as tax code changes.
+However, he reminds that the benefits of reviewing and updating plans every few years can be worth it: “Plans should keep up with important life events such as retirement, sale of a business, birth of a child or grandchild, divorce as well as financial events, such as tax code changes.
 Otherwise, your plan is not positioning you to be on track with your financial goals.”

 To help you deal with future uncertainty, Green recommends having a discovery conversation with your financial team to map out your situation and build flexibility into your plan.
 Read on for tips on how to make that happen.